xanderstevenson/community-content-pipeline/README.md

 Step 1

-Locate and enter the folder you want to create a new blog or article in
+If needed, download the template and adjust as necessary

 Step 2

-Copy this template into the MS Word editor and write tour article
+Write your post.
+Use Spelling and Grammar check in Word ot other text editor

+<img src="https://github.com/xanderstevenson/community-content-pipeline/blob/main/media/Word-Check.png?raw=true" width=800) />

 Step 3

-Use Spelling and Grammar check in Word

-<img src="https://github.com/xanderstevenson/community-content-pipeline/blob/main/media/Word-Check.png?raw=true" width=800) />

-Step 4

-When finished, copy the document here and commit it, checking 'Create a new branch for this commit and start a pull request.'
+Find the directory where your article/blog will be and commit it, checking 'Create a new branch for this commit and start a pull request.'
 The temporary branch, with 'patch' in the name is automatically generated for you.

 <img src="https://github.com/xanderstevenson/community-content-pipeline/blob/main/media/Commit.png?raw=true" width=600) />